About Russia...and not all about football

 Map for People is a map for responsible consumers that provides information about places where tourists can eat, drink, buy souvenirs and clothes and, by doing this, support local projects that follow social, environmental and ethical responsibility principles.
 It is a research and educational project based on peer-to-peer model.

 Activists and experts conducted interviews with entrepreneurs in order to evaluate their compliance with the principle of responsible consumption.
 A map with charity shops, bars, coffeshops, restaurants and about 20 other local businesses was presented for World Cup fans, visitors and locals.
 This work is being continued beyond the World Cup in order to develop best practices of exchange and new solutions, rethink and popularize the notion of responsible consumption.

 The first stage of our project was accomplished with support of the Heinrich-Böll-Foundation in Russia.Website of the project

 The Spartak Case

-The story of Spartak during its first years was the story of a football team that was experiencing the boundaries of the “Soviet way” to play football in practice.
+The story of "Spartak" during its first years was the story of a football team that was experiencing in practice how far the boundaries of the "Soviet way” to play football stretched out.
 However, what was still possible in 1935 or 1936 turned out to be deadly dangerous in 1937.